input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 In this post, we, the GHC DevX team at IOG, describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and what's left to do.
-We hope this post will answer most of the questions you may have about the backend and look forward to the community response.

 [Skip to build instructions for the impatient](#build)